10 Myths That Hold Bright Math Students Back

 The deeper truth: Math is mainly about understanding, creating, and reasoning about patterns and relationships.

-Myth 2: Acceleration is a highly effective means of meeting the needs of bright math students.
+Myth 3: Acceleration is highly effective in meeting the needs of bright math students.

 A grain of truth: Acceleration meets some needs of some bright math students.